andersaamodt/declaration-of-individual-emancipation/README.md

 ---

 This repository contains a **living draft** of the *Declaration of Individual Emancipation*—a statement of personal sovereignty, rights, and voluntary association.
-It’s meant as both a philosophical and practical framework for self-governance, open for anyone to adopt, adapt, or use piecemeal according to their own views and conscience.
+It’s meant as both a theoretical and practical basis for self-governance, open for anyone to adopt, adapt, or use piecemeal according to their own views and conscience.

 ### What Makes It Different